 - Physical education class should maintain distance of 6 feet with mask wearing.
 This has been successful in professional sports and in higher education.
 Considering the low rate of infection in K-12 schools, we are recommending to adopt the same policy. - Music classes: We are providing two competing recommendations.
 Superintendents should review their school situations and discuss with NYSED and NYSDOH. - CDC recommendation of physical distance of 6 feet for music classes is applicable nationally.
-Many steps can be taken to safeguard to protect both staff and students alike.^{26, 27} - NYSDOH presently recommends 12 feet distancing between students in music and singing classes.28 - Adults in the school setting should maintain a physical distance of 6 feet from students and other adults. - Physical barriers such as plexiglass or similar material between children in the classrooms are required when physical distance of 6 feet cannot be maintained as the concern for variants of SARS- CoV2 remains. - Option for remote learning should be offered to parents if they are reluctant about in-person learning.
+Many steps can be taken to safeguard to protect both staff and students alike.^{26, 27} - NYSDOH presently recommends 12 feet distancing between students in music and singing classes.28 - Adults in the school setting should maintain a physical distance of 6 feet from students and other adults. - Physical barriers such as plexiglass or similar material between children in the classrooms or cafeteria are not required based on recent CDC's updated guidance.^{9, 29, 30} Use of barriers could be considered if physical distance of 6 feet cannot be maintained during meals as the concern for variants of SARS- CoV2 remains. - Option for remote learning should be offered to parents if they are reluctant about in-person learning.